symfony/symfony-docs/security/acl.rst

 .. versionadded:: 3.4
     ACL support was deprecated in Symfony 3.4 and will be removed in 4.0.
-Install the `Symfony ACL bundle`_ if you wan to keep using ACL.
+Install the `Symfony ACL bundle`_ if you want to keep using ACL.

 In complex applications, you will often face the problem that access decisions cannot only be based on the person (``Token``) who is requesting access, but